gabrielmcg/vp-netlify-test/post-deploy/install-helm.md

 worn-olm-nginx  NodePort  10.96.30.222  <none>       80:34567/TCP  14s
 ```

-### Delete installed release
+Helm also allows you to easily delete installed releases.
 List the installed releases to find the name of the release you wish to delete.

 ```
 # helm list